oveilleux/Realistic_Transductive_Few_Shot/README.md

 One of our main contribution is our realistic task sampling method following Dirichlet's distribution.
 ![plot](plots/dirichlet_density_plot.png)

 Our realistic sampler can be found in [sampler.py](src/datasets/sampler.py) file.
-As we consider that our realistic task sampling method is one of the main findings of our paper, the sampler has been implemented following Pytorch's norms and in a way that it can be easily reused and integrated in other projects.
+The sampler has been implemented following Pytorch's norms and in a way that it can be easily reused and integrated in other projects.

-The following notebook [exemple_realistic_sampler.ipynd](exemple_realistic_sampler.ipynb) is an exemple that shows how to initialize and use our realistic category sampler.
+The following notebook [exemple_realistic_sampler.ipynb](exemple_realistic_sampler.ipynb) is an exemple that shows how to initialize and use our realistic category sampler.

 # Contact
 For further questions or details, reach out to Olivier Veilleux (olivier.veilleux.2@ens.etsmtl.ca)